 Portability: Unless you use your boat regularly and year-round, you’ll need to move your charger from place to place.
 A smaller, more lightweight charger is easier to transport.

 Casing material: Anything you’ll be using on a boat will be close to water.
 A fully-waterproofed casing can help guarantee your charger isn’t damaged.
-Also remember that metal conducts electricity, and this can be a huge safety risk around water.
+Also, remember that metal conducts electricity, and this can be a huge safety risk around water.
 A plastic charger is the safest choice.

-Number of banks: A charger with dual banks can charge two batteries at once.
+The number of banks: A charger with dual banks can charge two batteries at once.
 If you use a two-battery set-up for your boat, this will let you maintain both with one piece of equipment.

 Desulphation and recovery: Brand new batteries will only need to be maintained, but older batteries need more love.
 A charger with reconditioning functions can restore damaged or deeply discharged batteries.
 This will save you time and money in the long run.